 If major failures to comply with the Code are not remedied within a timescale set by Samsung, Samsung may suspend or terminate the contract with the Supplier.
-The Code is based on the RBA Code of Conduct.
-The global standards and guidelines established by organizations such as ILO and ISO may be used as the reference for the Code.
+The Code is based on the RBA Code of Conduct and the global standards such as Universal Declaration of Human Rights, the United Nations Guiding Principles on Business and Human Rights (UNGPs), Organization for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises, UN Convention on the Rights of the Child (UNCRC), International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work & the ILO Core Conventions.
 The Code may be revised by Samsung from time to time according to changes to Samsung's supplier management policy and the developing standards of Samsung.
 For detailed guidance on how to comply with this Code, please see the Samsung Supplier Code of Conduct Guide (the "Guide").